opsgang/docker_aws_terraform/README.md

 _... alpine container with common tools to use Hashicorp's terraform on or for aws_

+> For terraform >=0.10.0, this image also supports a plugins cache dir
+> and is preinstalled with some popular ones to reduce download dependencies
+> at run-time.

 ## featuring ...

 * [hashicorp's terraform] [1]